 Outdoor advertising reaches people who aren't already searching.
-Every billboard in this campaign follows the same two or three panel format — a headline that meets people where they are and the Step Into Silence brand.
+Every billboard in this campaign follows the same two or three panel format—a headline that meets people where they are and the Step Into Silence brand.
 That consistency is intentional.
 The more parishes run it, the more the Step Into Silence branding becomes something people immediately recognize and understand with time.

-Direct and immediate — designed to work on anyone, regardless of where they are in their faith.
-These billboards are aimed at building the Step Into Silence brand with a clear invitation to "stop by an open chapel."
+Direct and immediate—designed to work on anyone, regardless of where they are in their faith.
+These billboards are aimed at building curiosity.

-Targeted executions lead with something more specific — a fact, a question, a detail that stops the right person cold.
+Targeted executions lead with something more specific—a fact, a question, a detail that stops the right person cold.
 These are usually placed in areas where there is plenty of time to read the message (bus stops, traffic light billboards, etc).

 Lent and Advent are seasons when even loosely connected Catholics are already asking themselves harder questions.
 Seasonal creative meets that moment directly.
 The chapel is the same.
 The door is the same.
 The headline just acknowledges the time of year.